LandonTheCoder/raytrace/NOTES.md

 ## Material Types ##
 We are using an abstract class for materials to implement flexibility more easily.
 It needs to support producing a scattered ray, and say how much to attenuate it (if scattered).

+## Camera Notes ##
+To implement adjustable camera, we would have to have a place to look from, and a place to look at.
+We also need a vector to define camera rotation (called the "view up" vector), which must not be parallel to camera view direction.
+We have a vector u pointing to camera's right, vector v pointing to camera's up, vector w pointing opposite of view direction, with camera center at origin.

 ## Programming Notes ##
 std::shared\_ptr\<T\> stores an automatically refcounted pointer, and safely (hopefully?) deletes it once refcount hits 0.
 A shared\_ptr is initialized by assigning to it with make\_shared<T>(arguments).